TOAST-DOCS/API-Gateway/en/console-guide.md

     - Click the **+ Plugin** button for the backend request pre-task and frontend response pre-task.
         1. Click the plugin to add.
         2. Enter necessary information in the plugin settings and click the **Add** button.
-        3. To batch apply the plugin to the child path and method (including the selected path), check the **Overwrite Child Path and Method** box.
+        3. To batch apply the plugin to the child path and method (including the selected path), select **Overwrite Child Path and Method**.
             - **!Caution**: If the plugin is already registered in the child path and method, the settings will be overwritten.
         4. Click the **Save Changes** button.
 - **Delete Plugin**
     1. Select the registered plugins for the backend request pre-task and frontend response pre-task.
-    2. To batch delete the plugin from the child path and method (including the selected path), check the **Overwrite Child Path and Method** box.
+    2. To batch delete the plugin from the child path and method (including the selected path), select **Overwrite Child Path and Method**.
     3. Click the **Delete** button.
     4. Click the **Save Changes** button.